 overhead photo of sourdough starter in a glass bowl

 Thankfully, sourdough starter is a tough little thing, able to thrive with a little care even after taking a hefty sabbatical.
-I’ve known my fair share of people who have shoved their starter in the fridge for later use, forgotten about it for months, and yet still revived it.ย
+I’ve known my fair share of people who have shoved their starter in the fridge for later use, forgotten about it for months, and still revived it.

 While it’s actually quite normal to put your starter on hold occasionally, it’s also something that can seem overly complicated.

-Fortunately, it’s actually quite simple.
-Sourdough starter is quite resilient and hard to kill even with long-term storage, so I’m going to go through some of the best practices for sourdough starter storage.
+Fortunately, it’s simple.
+Sourdough starter is resilient and hard to kill even with long-term storage.
+I’m going to go through some of the best practices for sourdough starter storage so you can always be ready to make fresh sourdough breadsourdough cinnamon rollssourdough bagels, and whatever other sourdough creations your heart desires!

 sourdough starter overflowing out of a mason jar on a white countertop